 There are daily trains from/to Bucharest, Iasi, and Suceava.
 Trains from/to other major cities in Romania and destinations in Europe connect in Bucharest.

-There is daily INTERCITY (Express) service between Bucharest and Constanta (approximate journey time: 4 hours).
+There is daily INTERCITY (Express) service between Bucharest and Constanta (approximate journey time: 2 hours and 20 minutes).

 In the summertime, there are several daily trains with service every half-hour between Constanta and Mangalia, stopping at all the Black Sea resorts along the way.